SOLUTIONS / BUSINESS NEEDReal-time visibility

 When you look at Gartner’s Magic Quadrant for real-time transportation visibility platforms, you’ll see a number of companies.
 While these companies offer visibility features, some were designed for hard goods — with no cold-chain capability required.
 Some were designed to track sensors, or assets like containers, and solely for the owner of those assets.
 Collaboration features, in which supply chain partners can easily interact and exchange data, are often lacking.

-Designed for collaboration — and food
+Designed for collaboration — and for perishables

 See how real-time visibility will benefit your operations — and bottom line.